DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/ProdigalSon_YearA_Week2.md

 - How did the older brother feel?
 Why might someone feel that way?
 - What does this story teach us about God?
 About how we should treat others?
 - Wrap-up main idea: God forgives and rejoices when we come back; forgiveness is about love more than fairness.
+- Ask the kids how their Lenten promise is going.
 ---

 ## Materials / Supplies